dbayart/delete-pending-requests-on-facebook/README.md

 #### Result
-You should see all the "Delete Request" button turning into a "Mark as Spam" button.
+You should see all the "Delete Request" buttons turning into "Mark as Spam" buttons.
 Done. :+1: